 - No-code visual editors can build and export production-ready SVG micro-interactions directly, so designers can skip writing animation code by hand.

-What are SVG micro-interactions
+What are SVG micro-interactions?

 Micro-interactions are small, contained moments of feedback that respond to a single user action.
 They have a clear job: confirm that something happened, communicate a system state, or guide attention toward what to do next.
-They are functional, not decorative.
-A toggle switch flipping.
-A heart icon filling on like.
-A checkmark drawing itself when an email passes validation.
-All of these qualify.

-Designer Dan Saffer described micro-interactions as having four parts in his 2013 book Microinteractions: Designing with Details:
+Designer Dan Saffer described micro-interactions as having four parts in his 2013 book Microinteractions: Designing with Details.

 - Trigger: the action that initiates the interaction, like a tap, hover, or system event.